-On your first visit to Vancouver Orthodontics, we’ll ask you to complete medical and dental history forms.
+On your first visit to Greater Vancouver Orthodontics, your orthodontist ask you to complete medical and dental history forms.
 You can find out about what we need to know, and why we need to know it, here!

-Why does Vancouver Orthodontics need to know about my medical history?
+Why does Greater Vancouver Orthodontics need to know about my medical history?

 The medical and dental history forms you will fill out during your first appointment at our practice are part of the registration process.
 They'll include questions about your lifestyle (such as whether or not you smoke, or if you play impact sports) and also your personal and family medical history.